nhonaitran/rfcs/flightaware/FT6303-adhoc-departure-arrival-improvement.md

 difference is 400ft if groundspeedd <= 100knots or true airspeed < 50knots;
 otherwise, it is set at 500ft.

-A new rule using groundspeed and its source is added:
+Similar to `tita-discriminator`, we should modify `refine_airground_switch` proc to include the following new rules for setting airground flag to Ground:
-1. `gs_src`='A' and `gs`<=100 knots and `adsb_category` all except 'A7'?
+1. `gs_src`='A' and `gs`<= 50 knots and `adsb_category` = 'A7' (helicopters)
-2. `gs_src`='A' and `gs`<= 50 knots and `adsb_category` in ('A7')
+2. `gs_src`='A' and `gs`<= 50 knots and `adsb_category` = 'B1-B6' (gliders, parachutes, ultralight, etc)
+3. `gs_src`='A' and `gs`<=100 knots and `adsb_category` not ('A7', 'B1-B7')

 #### Improving Altitude Handling
+1. Add sanity check for rejecting of obvious invalid altitude values.

+2. Add sanity check for rejecting altitude from unreliable data sources, such as MLAT.

-1. The current elevation difference threshold of 400f or 500ft (see above) is high.
+3. The current elevation difference threshold of 400f or 500ft (see above) is high.
 We should consider decreasing this threshold to a more reasonable range like between 100-200ft instead.

-2. Replace existing check based on `alt` value with `alt_gnss` or corrected altitude adjusted for pressure.
+4. Replace existing check based on `alt` value with `alt_gnss` or corrected altitude adjusted for pressure.
 We can use the existing geodesy library from ADS-B team as reference on how to compute correction for `alt_gnss` values.

-3. Exclude altitude values from unreliable data sources such as MLAT.
+5. Fix bug(s) in hyperfeed that produce/emit invalid altitude values in `controlstream` but do not originate from `adsbparsedMux`.

+#### Improving Distance Calculation
+The distance calculation in `refine_airground_switch` requires availability of the origin and destination airport.
+Currently, the airport information available in surfacestream is not persisted at all after being processed in hyperfeed for flight events.

+We should be save airport data in `flightplan` data for later evaluation of airground status without having to invoke the expensive `feedstream::find_nearest_airport` proc.

 #### Encapulating airground determination logics

 Currently for position messages, we evaluate the airground status of the flight at two main code paths:
 * at the start when we match the position to a flight in the `tita-discrimator` proc, and
 * at the point when we are deciding to issue synthetic departure or arrival in the `refine-airground-switch` proc.

 In `tita-discriminator`, we use ground speed and altitude to determine the airground status.
 While in `refine-airground-switch`, we make the same determination based on the distance and altitude difference between the position current location and the airport closest to that position.
-These two methods sometimes deliver conflicting airground status leading to the late departure/early arrival issue that we observe.
+These two methods sometimes deliver conflicting airground status leading to the late departure/ early arrival issue that we observe.

 We need to encapsulate these rules into a specific module whose purpose is to compute airground flag for a position.
-This serves as a single place where all the rules reside for ease of unit testing as well as maintaining the rules.
-This ensures consistent evaluation of the current airground status for a position throughout the hyperfeed codebase.
+This serves as a centralized location where all of the identified rules reside for ease of unit testing as well as maintainance the rules.
+This ensures consistent evaluation of the airground status for a position throughout the hyperfeed codebase.

 ## Phase 2: